arendruni/homebridge-pihole/README.md

 -   `host` Pi-hole host, default is `localhost`.
 -   `port` Pi-hole port, default is `80`.
 -   `time` How long Pi-hole will be disabled, in seconds, default is 0 that means permanently disabled.
+-   `logLevel` Logging level, three different levels: 0: logging disabled, 1: logs only HTTP errors, 2: logs each HTTP response.
+Default is set to 1.

 See the [sample-config.json](sample-config.json) file to see an example of how to configure the accessory.
 In the example the configured accessory will disable pi-hole for a time interval of two minutes (120 seconds).